Frequently Asked Questions

 What does it cost to use Growfund?

-In addition, contributions made with a credit card are assessed a three percent processing fee.
-Online checks have a four percent processing fee.
+In addition, contributions into your Growfund made with a credit card are assessed a 3% processing fee.
+Online checks and ACH contributions are assessed a 1% processing fee.

 1199 N. Fairfax Street, Suite 300